 They will trick you into giving your passwords and other details to prevent suspension of your accounts and likewise.
 Never give them anything as no company calls and asks its customers for details as they already have them.

 3. What Should You Do If You Suspect That You Have Received A Phishing Email

-Step 1: You should report to the email provider like Gmail and others so that they deem the email as scam or spam.
+Step 1: Report to the email provider like Gmail and others so that they deem the email as scam or spam.
 This will ensure that no email appears in your inbox from the same email address.
 Gmail has a direct option to report phishing.

-Step 2: You should directly go to the website of the company whose logo the phishing email is using.
+Step 2: Directly go to the website of the company whose logo the phishing email is using.
 Find out their support email or phone number and report them the email or message you have received.
 This will help them take the necessary steps to prevent such phishing attacks in future and safeguard their consumers.

-Step 3: You can lodge a complaint to the online cybersecurity department and consumers’ forum like FTC as applicable in your place.
+Step 3: Lodge a complaint to the online cybersecurity department and consumers' forum like FTC as applicable in your place.
 For example, you can report to Anti-Phishing Working Group(APWG) at email@example.com.
 Similarly, you can forward the phishing text message to SPAM (7726).

 4. What to Do If You Responded to A Phishing Email

 Even though we know about phishing how to prevent it, we can still get tricked by scammers.
 If you think that you have already become a victim of a phishing attack by accidentally responding to a phishing email or text message, you can do the following.